realmagicgreen/magicgreenastro/src/content/posts/byebye-plastic-bags.md

 ---
 title: Byebye Plastic Bags
-subtitle: "Youth Driven Change to get the people of Bali to say no to plastic bags."
+subtitle: 'Youth Driven Change to get the people of Bali to say no to plastic bags.'
 category: solutions
-description: "Byebye plastic bags is an initiative from children to force people to say no to plastic bags, because of the enormous environmental pollution they cause."
+description: 'Byebye plastic bags is an initiative from children to force people to say no to plastic bags, because of the enormous environmental pollution they cause.'
 pubDate: 2018-05-15
 publish: true
 tags: